The Summit Backpackers will help backpackers to find farm jobs in the local area that will count towards the second-year and third-year visas.

 IMPORTANT : All workers must have a valid Working Holiday Visa.

-May to August - Vine & stonefruit pruning
+May to August: Vine and stone fruit pruning

 WHY WORK FOR SUMMIT BACKPACKERS

 Summit Backpackers has been operating since 1994 and has developed a strong presence with numerous job opportunities available right across the Granite Belt region.
 Our workforce is currently made up of mainly international workers who come to experience work and life in Australia.
-Working for Summit Backpackers provides a great way to earn some good money, see Australia and make new friends on your Aussie adventure.
+Working on local farms while staying at Summit Backpackers is a great way to earn some good money, see Australia and make new friends on your Aussie adventure.

 Summit Backpackers offers international workers the opportunity to experience the Australian way of life and gain valuable work experience while working for some of Australia’s largest horticultural farms.
 We are here to find you a job but we are also here to help you find your feet in Australia.
 We will help you organise transport options to and from work and just be a general support for all those little day to day things such as health care, bank accounts and public facilities.

 Some work may be hourly paid work and some will be paid on a contract or piece-work rate.

 Males are generally recruited for the more physical, picking farm work, and girls in the packing or grading shed.
 However, this is dependent on the fruit/vegetables and what suits the farmer’s operations.